-- By decree, the importing of Bibles and any public celebration of Christmas continue to be banned. - Christian pastors and workers face a multitude of restrictions.
-Both native and foreign Christians have been targets of aggressive Islamization.
+- By decree, importing Bibles and any public celebration of Christmas continue to be banned. - Christian pastors and workers face a multitude of restrictions. - Both native and foreign Christians have been targets of aggressive Islamization.

-VWL Year Christians killed Churches or Christian buildings attacked or closed Christians detained Christians forced to flee their countries
+WWL Year Christians forced to marry Christians physically or mentally abused Christians forced to flee their countries

-2 022 0 0 0 10
+2023 0 0 5

-2 2021 0 0 1 10
+2022 0 0 10

-This table includes only a few categories of faith-based violence during the reporting period - see here for full results.
+This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the Full Country Dossier.
 Since many incidents go unreported, the numbers must be understood as minimum figures.
 In cases where it has been impossible to count exactly, a symbolic round figure (10, 100 or 1000) is given which in reality could be significantly higher.